Hollywood Shuffle: Plot

-The next day, Bobby's restaurant co-workers, Donald and Tiny, tell him he will never succeed as an actor, so Bobby quits Winky Dinky Dog.
-Later that night, he visits his uncle Ray, a singer who gave up a chance at stardom to take a "real" job and provide for his family.
+The next day, Bobby's restaurant co-workers, Donald and Tiny, tell him he will never succeed as an actor, so Bobby quits.
+That night, he visits his uncle Ray, a singer who gave up a chance at stardom to take a "real" job and provide for his family.
 Bobby expresses doubts about pursuing acting, but Ray encourages Bobby to follow his dreams.
 During his callback, the director, writer, and casting director are thrilled at Bobby's performance, and he wins the lead role.

-After getting the part, Bobby begins to experience attacks of conscience that manifest as daydreams based on what people around him are saying or doing, including one ("Black Acting School") where white coaches teach black performers how to act "more black", and one ("Sneaking Into the Movies") where two young black men gain entry to a theater without paying and review films that spoof popular titles à la At the Movies, including Amadeus Meets Salieri, Chicago Jones and the Temple of Doom, Dirty Larry, and Attack of the Street Pimps.
+After getting the part, Bobby begins to experience attacks of conscience that manifest as daydreams based on what people around him are saying or doing, including one ("Black Acting School") where white coaches teach black performers how to act "more black", and one where two young black men gain entry to a theater without paying and review films that spoof popular titles à la At the Movies, including Amadeus Meets Salieri, Chicago Jones and the Temple of Doom, Dirty Larry, and Attack of the Street Pimps.

 At home, Bobby is celebrating with his girlfriend Lydia when his grandmother arrives.
 The three of them watch a film noir, which causes Bobby to fantasize about playing the lead in his own film noir, Death of a Breakdancer.
 That night, Bobby dreams of the roles that he wants to play, from a Shakespearean king, to a black superhero, to a black version of Rambo ("Rambro").
 His final dream depicts him winning his fifth Oscar.
 The next day, Bobby starts filming Jivetime Jimmy's Revenge with his family in attendance.
 His guilt about playing a stereotypical character finally overwhelms him, and Bobby quits.
 Another cast member who previously complained about the stereotypical film hypocritically takes over Bobby's part, but Bobby and his family leave the set with their pride intact.